AmrMKayid/KayDDRL/README.md

 </details>
 </li>

 <li>
 <details><summary><b>Decentralized Distributed Deep Learning in Heterogeneous WAN Environments</b></summary>
 <p>

-##### decentralized distributed deep learning framework for such heterogeneous WAN-based in- frastructures
+##### decentralized distributed deep learning framework for such heterogeneous WAN-based infrastructures
 **The framework dynamically and automatically adjusts**:
 - The frequency of parameter sharing
 - The size of parameters shared depending on individual network bandwidth and data processing power